When Earth is Closest and Farthest from the Sun in 2021

-Earth reaches its closest approach to the Sun for the year 2021 on January 2.
-We call this point in Earth’s orbit around the Sun “perihelion.”
-Interestingly, we’re closest to our fiery star in the winter and farthest away in the hot summer.
-Learn more.
+Did you know that Earth reaches its farthest point from the Sun about two weeks after the June solstice?
+This year, it happens on July 5!
+We call this point in Earth's orbit around the Sun "aphelion."
+Interestingly, we're closest to our fiery star in the winter and farthest away in the hot summer.
+Learn all about perihelion and aphelion!

 What Are Perihelion and Aphelion?

 The terms perihelion and aphelion describe different points in the Earth's orbit of the Sun.

 Remember that the Earth orbits the Sun in an elliptical path—which is oval, not circular.
 This means that the Earth is about 3 million miles nearer to the Sun in January at its nearest point than in July at its farthest point.

 - Aphelion is the point of the Earth's orbit that is farthest away from the Sun.